chuank/node-red-contrib-sparkcore/README.md

 (Above assumes that your Node-RED user folder is set to `~/.node-red`)

-To make this upgrade smoother, in particular for flows that use a lot of these nodes, here are steps I used to make the transition more tolerable:
+To make the >= v1.0.0 upgrade more tolerable, in particular for flows that use a lot of these nodes, here are steps I took:

 1. Open two web browser windows of your current Node-RED admin UI.
 The second window serves as your older node settings
 2. Tile the browser windows side by side